Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ## Committing changes

-Committing is generally the last step of the Git workflow and is generally thought of as being a snapshot of a project at a particular time.
-In this stage, changes in the staging area are saved inside the local repo, which is achieved with the command `git commit -m` followed by a space and a short message explaining the commit in quotes.
-For example:
+Commits are an important step in the workflow and is generally one of the last steps.
+They are regarded as snapshots of a project at a particular time.
+At this stage, changes in the staging area are saved inside the local repo.
+This is achieved with the [`git commit`] command followed by the `-m` flag to include a short message explaining the changes.
+When run, the command will look like this:

 ```bash
 git commit -m "Add title and description to intro file"